 - Missouri Economic Research and Information Center

-While they might use different methods, these indexes generally agree on the areas that are more and less affordable across the United States.
+While they might use different methods, these indexes generally agree on the more and less affordable areas across the United States.
 The Missouri Economic Research and Information Center created a color-coded map where you can easily see how cost of living affordability shakes out throughout the country:

-In most cases, the national average cost of living is assigned the number 100, and cities are scored based on their comparison to that number.
+In most cases, calculators assign the national average cost of living the number 100 and score cities based on their comparison.

-Overall, the cost of living in Dayton, Ohio is lower than the national average.
-Best Places gives it an overall score of 71.4, making it more affordable even than the state of Ohio’s average (82.6).
-Payscale reports that Dayton’s cost of living is 9% lower than the overall national average.
+Overall, the cost of living in Dayton, OH, is lower than the national average.
+Best Places gives it an overall score of 71.1, making it more affordable even than the state of Ohio’s average (82.7).
+Payscale reports that Dayton’s cost of living is 6% lower than the national average.

-Dayton’s affordability is what makes it such an attractive place to live and work, especially given the many top careers it offers, particularly in areas like healthcare and technology, and at the Wright-Patterson Air Force Base (Ohio’s largest single-site employer).
-Dayton has recently been named the #1 city in the country for rising tech talent and is home to two of the area’s largest healthcare systems: Kettering Health and Premier Health.
+Dayton’s affordability is what makes it such an attractive place to live and work, especially given the many top careers it offers, particularly in areas like healthcare and technology.
+It’s also just west of the Wright-Patterson Air Force Base, Ohio’s largest single-site employer.
+A CBRE report recently recognized Dayton as the #1 city in the country for rising tech talent and is home to two of the area’s largest healthcare systems: Kettering Health and Premier Health.

-Dayton is also a city of great neighborhoods and surrounding suburbs.
+Dayton is also a city of great neighborhoods and surrounding suburbs, such as Washington Township.
 Your cost of living in the Dayton area will depend quite a bit on where exactly you choose to live.
 As you can see on the map from Best Places below, even within the Dayton area, you’ll find quite a range in the cost of living index score.

 Dayton Metro has the lowest cost of living index score on the map, primarily thanks to the range of neighborhoods within the metro area.
-While areas like Downtown Dayton, the Oregon District, and Pheasant Hill will have above average costs of living, neighborhoods like South Park are still desirable but more affordable.
+While areas like Downtown Dayton, the Oregon District, and Pheasant Hill will have above-average living costs, neighborhoods like South Park are more affordable but still desirable.

 Oakwood and Centerville

 Oakwood and Centerville are two of the most established and desirable suburbs in the Dayton area.
-Both come with a higher cost of living than the metro area, but this higher cost comes with numerous benefits that make it worthwhile.
-Both areas also boast school districts among the best in the state (especially Oakwood, which consistently ranks in the top 20 school districts in Ohio).
+Both come with a higher cost of living than the metro area, but the numerous benefits make it worthwhile.
+Both cities also boast school districts among the best in the state, especially Oakwood, which consistently ranks in the top 20 school districts in Ohio.

-In both Oakwood and Centerville, homes are generally bigger and most have plenty of outdoor space as well.
+In both Oakwood and Centerville, move-in-ready homes are generally bigger, and most have plenty of outdoor space.
 Rather than the hustle and bustle of the big city, you’ll find quieter residential streets.
-At the same time, there’s easy and quick access to amenities like restaurants, shopping, coffee shops, bars, and more.
-For professionals working in Dayton but raising their families in the suburbs, the commute is a quick 15-minute drive.
+At the same time, there’s easy access to amenities like restaurants, shopping, coffee shops, bars, and more.
+For professionals working in Dayton but raising their families in the suburbs, the commute is a quick 10 to 20-minute drive.
 It’s the best of both worlds!

-Like Oakwood and Centerville, Beavercreek offers the convenience of being close to the city while offering the slower lifestyle provided by suburban living.
-Beavercreek has a slightly lower cost of living than the aforementioned suburbs, mainly because it’s considered more up-and-coming than long-established.
+Like Oakwood and Centerville, Beavercreek offers the convenience of being close to the city while providing the slower lifestyle of suburban living.
+Beavercreek has a slightly lower cost of living than the suburbs mentioned earlier, mainly because it’s considered up-and-coming.

-For newcomers to the Dayton area or anyone looking for a change, Beavercreek is a really great choice.
-In the area you’ll find tree-lined neighborhood streets, 20+ parks and playgrounds, and The Green Towne Center, a retail hub where residents can live, shop, dine, and enjoy a buzzing community atmosphere.
+Beavercreek is an excellent choice for newcomers to the Dayton area or anyone looking for a change.
+Here, you’ll find tree-lined neighborhood streets, 20+ parks and playgrounds, and The Green Towne Center, a retail hub where residents can live, shop, dine, and enjoy a buzzing community atmosphere.